- Home

 The resolutions above are just a few examples of some of the many goals you might choose to set yourself for the coming year.

-Other resolutions could be job-related; perhaps you want to take steps towards a new career or progress in your current job role.
-Or maybe you’re thinking about retiring and moving to somewhere new.
+Other resolutions could be job-related; perhaps you want to take steps towards a new career or progress in your current job role, for example.
+Or maybe you’re thinking about retiring or moving somewhere new.

 Whatever your resolutions are, try to remember that each one can be broken down into smaller steps.
-A new year also doesn’t have to involve being a ‘new you’ – it can involve being the ‘same you’ who is simply looking to take steps to be happier and healthier.
+A new year doesn’t have to be about creating a ‘new you’ either – it can involve being the ‘same you’ who’s simply looking to take steps towards being happier and healthier.
 The term ‘new you’ can often suggest that we need to try and be someone else, rather than building on the person we already are.

 Tips to help you keep your New Year’s resolutions